tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Measure

 - Name: bdqffdq:Measure
-- Definition: A DataQualityNeed that expresses how the fitness of data for some use may be measured.
+- Definition: A bdqffdq:DataQualityNeed that expresses how the fitness of data for some use may be measured.
 - SubClass Of: DataQualityNeed; MeasurementConcept

 ********************